How to Survive an Employee Data Breach

 It’s not bad enough that we hear about massive data breaches (Equifax, Experian, Home Depot, Target, etc.) on the news each night, now you have to protect your own business against hacking, ransomware and even employee data breaches.

-Employee data that you collect when you hire someone is private information and can contain sensitive details like a background check, medical information, social security numbers, and even employee bank accounts along with other valuable tidbits that identity thieves would love to get their hands on.
+Employee data that you collect when you hire someone is private information and can contain sensitive details like a background check, security clearance, medical information, social security numbers, and even employee bank accounts along with other valuable tidbits that identity thieves would love to get their hands on.
 It’s up to you to protect your employee information, and if you don’t, you could be in hot water.

 How to Respond to Employee Data Breach